YuxiaoRuoyao/mrScan/README.md

 config file contains comments describing each option.
 Here are some detailed notes you may need when choosing parameter options:

+- `info_exposure_outcome`: Trait information csv file name for the main exposure and the outcome.
+It should contain the following column:

+- id: Trait ID from IEU OpenGWAS database

+- trait: Trait name

+- sex: Gender of traits

+- sample_size: sample size of the data

+- population: population of the data

+If you traits are from IEU OpenGWAS database, you can leave it as NA and the pipeline will generate one by `ieugwasr::gwasinfo()`.
+If you want to provide your own file, you need to change this parameter to the local file path.

 - `extract_traits`: We provide two options `IEU` or `local` for extracting instruments of the main exposure.
 If you choose `IEU` option, you need to make sure your exposure ID is exactly matched the